rickstaa/stable-learning-control/docs/source/utils/loggers.rst

 it computes the average, standard deviation, min, and max of ``Test`` over all of the values in the internal state.
 The internal state is wiped clean after the call to :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.log_tabular`
 (to prevent leakage into the diagnostics at the next epoch).
-Finally, :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.dump_tabular` is called to write the diagnostics to file, Tensorboard and/or stdout.
+Finally, :meth:`~stable_learning_control.utils.log_utils.logx.EpochLogger.dump_tabular` is called to write the diagnostics to file, TensorBoard, Weights & Biases and/or stdout.

 Next, let's use the :torch:`Pytorch Classifier <tutorials/beginner/blitz/cifar10_tutorial.html>` tutorial to look at an entire training procedure with the logger embedded, to highlight configuration and model saving as well as diagnostic logging: